 Dubbed a “poet of the ordinary” by the Los Angeles Times, Keith Carter came of age during the turbulent sixties and seventies.
 From his experiences, he has developed a singular, haunting style that captures both the grit and the glory of the human spirit.
-Showcasing a broad array of his work, Keith Carter: Fifty Years spans delicate, century-old processes as well as digital-age techniques yielding an enduring vision of the world around us.
+HIs career spans delicate, century-old processes as well as digital-age techniques yielding an enduring vision of the world around us.
 These photographs use contrasts of natural light and darkness to explore the mythos of time and terrain, the familiar, the magical, and the varied creatures that inhabit our earth.
 The human form—depleted or energized, solitary or with a beloved partner— becomes a meditation on aging and loss, which have affected Carter profoundly in recent years.
 Yet these losses have spurred in him a sense of discovery, not despair.